cloudcreativity/laravel-json-api/README.md

 * **Bug Fixes** - submit a pull request against the `master` branch.
 * **Enhancements / New Features** - submit a pull request against the `develop` branch.

-We'd recommend submitting an issue before taking the time to put together a pull request.
+We recommend submitting an issue before taking the time to put together a pull request.